Bolton-and-Menk-GIS/configurable-maps-workshop-2023/workshop/sections/04-Add-Color-Theme.md

 # Section 4 - Adding a Color Theme

+> note: if you do not want to manually type out all this code, you can just checkout the solution branch by doing:
+>  `git checkout 04-add-color-theme`

 One piece of our configuration we have defined but not yet implemented is the Color Theme.
 By allowing a custom color theme, each deployment can be configured to have its own look and feel.
 As a reminder, these are the bootstrap color theme variables we want to override.

 ![003_bs-theme-map.png](../resources/images/003_bs-theme-map.png)